 Property management software can help you issue and track violations from complaints to a first warning through legal action (should it be necessary).
 Still, what’s most critical is the violation process that you build and uphold.
 Let’s get into the six ways to help you do just that—and use technology along the way to help.

 #1: Double Check HOA Rules and HOA Violation Fines for Legality

 First and foremost, a lawyer should be looking at all HOA documents to make sure rules, violations, and related fines all comply with federal, state, and local laws.
 Of course, as the property manager, you should have your own working knowledge of HOA compliance, but the final approval should go through a legal professional.

-Many states, for example, require written notice of violations, as well as legal actions being taken against residents.
+Many states, for example, require written notice of violations and legal actions being taken against residents.
 Some even require HOAs to give residents a certain amount of time to remedy a violation or pay a fine.

 To comply with the law, use your property management software solution to store templates your lawyer has approved for violation, warnings and notices, as well as notices of liens or legal actions.
 Send out notices from your software and then track them to ensure enough time is given to both residents and HOAs (more on that in step 4).

 - Set Up Consistent Procedures: Use your property management software to issue templated violation notices, as well as to schedule fine payments.
-HOA violations should never be arbitrary either in their timing or their consequences.
+HOA violations should never be arbitrary in their timing or their consequences, either.
 Use your software to make sure your staff issues the same type of violation notice for the same type of violation every time.